 Bayard Police Department

-Those new to providing news releases to the Beat are asked to please check out submission guidelines at http://www.grantcountybeat.com/about/submissions They are for your information to make life easier on the readers, as well as the editor.
+Those new to providing news releases to the Beat are asked to please check out submission guidelines at http://www.grantcountybeat.com/about/submissions.
+They are for your information to make life easier on the readers, as well as the editor.

 Classifieds: Check periodically to see if any news ones have popped up.
 Welcome to our new version of classified ads.
 We invite you our readers to post your own classifieds, which are available for viewing 24/7 and are very reasonable in price, because you do all the work yourselves.
 A recent classified for a van brought a sale within two days.
 It's really easy to check to see if there's a classified ad.
 Just click on Classifieds in the blue menu and the page will open letting you know if there is a classified ad.
 Remember that your buying classified ads gives you a wide readership, as well as supporting the Beat.
 Post YOURS for quick results!

-We have received complaints about large images blocking parts of other articles.
+Images: We have received complaints about large images blocking parts of other articles.
 If you encounter this problem, click on the title of the article you want to read and it will take you to that article's page, which shows only that article without any intruders.
 It's a software problem, not easily fixable, other than showing fewer articles per summary page.
 If you are a frequent visitor, you might not mind fewer articles per page, but if you only come once in a while, you likely want to see more articles to browse.
 Write me at firstname.lastname@example.org to let me know your feelings on this issue.

 Compliance: Because you are an esteemed member of The Grant County Beat readership, be assured that we at the Beat continue to do everything we can to be in full compliance with GDPR and pertinent US law, so that the information you have chosen to give to us cannot be compromised.

 New Columnists: The Beat continues to bring you new columnists.Recent additions include one about end of life options, Compassionate Care.

 The Beat has a column for you gardeners out there.
 The Grant County Extension Service will bring you monthly columns on gardening issues.
 The first one posted is on Winterizing your houseplants and patio plants.